yolkie-nelson/wheres-my-stuff/README.md

 It all begins by creating a user account.
 The user is able to login, where they have access to their record of equipment types and the corresponding equipment items.
 Their availability, location, and maintenance schedule are tracked.
 ​
 ## Accessing Endpoints to Send and View Data
-Access Endpoints through FastAPI and your browser
+Access Endpoints through FastAPI (Swagger UI) and your browser ​
-​
 ### Accounts:
 ​- The account owner is presumed to be the company renting out the equipment, and has access to data that logged out users do not.
 Authentication is accomplished via jwtdown, and an access token is stored as a cookie.